SaaS Security Management Guide For Enterprise Organizations

 - Access levels of specific users and cloud SaaS applications

 - Implementation of best practice recommendations around cloud SaaS and other applications

 - The overall readiness of the organization to mitigate a security breach and implement recovery processes

 - Readiness to implement disaster recovery procedures and carry on business continuity

 The security posture involving an SSPM solution takes an “offensive” and proactive approach compared to the traditional reactive approach of legacy security solutions.
 Again, using security automation and orchestration, SSPM solutions can react much more quickly to security events than traditional human-only efforts.
-Organizations that do not take charge of their data using next-generation security tools such as SSPM will undoubtedly be at risk for data breaches and security compromise of varying degrees.
+Organizations that do not take charge of their data using next-generation enterprise data protection software tools such as SSPM will undoubtedly be at risk for data breaches and security compromise of varying degrees.

 SSPM helps correct SaaS misconfigurations